edyedy123/Decorator-Pattern-JavaScript/README.md

-# Animated Bubble Sort JavaScript
+# Decorator Pattern JavaScript

-I created a simple animation showing how bubble sort works visually.
-Bubble sort is by far not the most efficient sorting method, but for the purposes of this learning exercise, it was simple enough to be made into an animation.
+This animation uses the decorator pattern to add borders to the main object in the animation.
+This pattern allows for the addition of data to an object without having to complicate the code.

 ## What I learned
-- I learned how to make animations using JavaScript
+- I learned about the decorator pattern
 - Used JavaScript script to embed the animation into an HTML page